Future uncertain for Catalan separatists elected in Europe

 Junqueras took a different strategy when he was indicted following the staging of a banned referendum and a short-lived independence declaration at the end of October 2017.
 He stayed put in Catalonia, showed up in court in Madrid when his summons arrived and has been in preventive custody on preliminary rebellion charges for most of the past two years.

-The 50-year-old has also turned the ongoing televised Supreme Court trial against separatists into a campaign platform, widening support for his left-wing republican party in regional, national and the recent European elections.
+The 50-year-old has also turned an ongoing televised Supreme Court trial against separatists into a campaign platform, widening support for his left-wing republican party in regional, national and the recent European elections.

 The conundrum now is whether he will be allowed to take his seat and, if denied — as happened last week after he obtained a seat in the Spanish Congress of Deputies — who will take on the politically sensitive task of removing an elected politician, further enraging his base of supporters.

-The European Parliament says that it’s up to Spain’s electoral board to decide whether Junqueras is in the final list of elected lawmakers that Spanish authorities need to submit to Strasbourg.
+The European Parliament says that it’s up to Spain’s electoral board to decide whether Junqueras is on the final list of elected lawmakers that Spanish authorities need to submit to Strasbourg.

 That leaves the decision in the hands of Supreme Court judges, who need to grant Junqueras temporary permission to leave jail and obtain his lawmaker credentials.
 The same panel of judges did allow him to be sworn in as a national lawmaker last week, although he was immediately suspended by the parliament, citing a Spanish criminal law article that bans those in jail due to a rebellion indictment from holding public office.